melonjs/melonJS/README.md

     $ npm run build

-The generated library will be available under the `build` directory :
+The generated files will be available under the `build` directory :
-- `melonjs.js` : plain ES5 UMD bundle
-- `melonjs.min.js` : minified ES5 UMD bundle
 - `melonjs.module.js` : plain ES6 module
 - `melonjs.module.d.ts` : typescript declaration for the ES6 Module